Coaching

 same is true for coaches.
 One of the best ways for you to create success as a

 sharpen your coaching skills.
-You can also watch other coaches, adapting what
+You can also watch other coaches, adapt what

-you like about their coaching style into your own, and ignoring coaching
+you like about their coaching style into your own, and ignore coaching

 practices that you do not like.
 Similar to Olympic athletes who win the gold,